alliedmodders/amtl/README.md

   + When using 32-bit Visual C++, try blocks are not zero-cost, as they are implemented using SEH.

-* Fallible malloc.
-In many cases it's not desirable to terminate the program or throw an exception when an allocation fails (for example, resizing a large vector).
-Thus, functions like ke::Vector::append (analagous to std::vector::push\_back) will usually return bool.
-Whether or not these functions return (i.e., abort the program or fail safely) can be specified in an allocation policy.

 * Room to grow.
 These templates are intended to be a baseline of features needed for various AlliedModders projects.
 They can and will grow as new features are needed, hopefully keeping the above principles in mind.